hthreads/hthreads.github.io/classes/embedded-systems/labs/lab5/index.md

         - For the timer to Load a value it shouldn't be running.
         - For the timer to run, the load bit should be a zero.
         - Pulse width modulation should be set to a zero.
-5. Enable interrupts on the MicroBlaze.
+5. Enable interrupts on the MicroBlaze...
 6. Enter an infinite loop to print out a global variable, called X.

 **Interrupt handler:**